HBCU Scholars Program

 The Past Connecting Our Future

-Since 2015, the HBCU Scholars Program has changed the impact and trajectory of 63 minority students, ensuring that the pipeline of dedicated and talented biomedical and health science professionals remains open.
+Since 2015, the HBCU Scholars Program has changed the impact and trajectory of 89 Black students, ensuring that the pipeline of dedicated and talented biomedical and health science professionals remains open.
 100% of our HBCU Scholars have graduated from their respective HBCUs.

-Our dedicated volunteer mentors unselfishly share their time, talents and energy to prepare scholars for a bright professional career in the biomedical and health sciences.
+Our dedicated volunteer mentors unselfishly share their time, talents and energy to prepare scholars for a productive professional career in the biomedical and health sciences.

 Funding opportunities to expand the HBCU Scholars Program are available and welcome.
 If you would like more information, please reach out!
 We'd love to hear from you.